 Top Ten Things to Do in Daytona Beach:

 - SUNRISE WALKS- Have you ever seen the sun rise over the Atlantic Ocean?
 It is absolutely breathtaking.
 It’s a tradition to go walking on the beach at sunrise as many mornings as possible when I am here.
 I literally can’t look away as the big orange ball fills the sky every morning, and no two sunrises are the same.

 One unique thing about the beach in Daytona is that the sand is hard packed which makes it very enjoyable for beach walks.
 Bonus: the double stroller is super easy to push!

 I honestly cannot describe how much I love the morning beach walks!
 It is a highlight of my time here.

 This one is obvious but has to be mentioned.
-The beaches here are fantastic.
+The beaches here are fantastic and of course one my favorite things to do in Daytona Beach.
 We love when the tide is low because the kids can play and splash in the tide pools that collect.
 Sweet P is already a boogie boarding fanatic at age 4.
 We have built more sand castles than I can count.
 AND we have seen dolphin, turtles (a separate post on turtles coming soon), stingrays, and a manatee.
 This is the ultimate playground and I am so grateful that my boys love it as much as I do.